luismr/talkalot-apps-api/README.md

 ## Instalation

 Clone this repository
 ```
 $ cd ~/
 $ git clone https://github.com/luismr/talkalot-apps-api.git
 $ cd talkalot-apps-api
 ```

-Then create a symbolic link in you **Asterisk AGI** directory pointing to your cloned copy, for exemaple bellow (Ubuntu) do
+Then create a symbolic link in you **Asterisk AGI** directory pointing to your cloned copy, for examaple in Ubuntu do

 ```
 $ cd /usr/share/asterisk/agi-bin